 Let's build your business together.

-Participants in the Ticket Reporting Agency (TRA) program have the authority to directly issue airline, bus, and rail tickets through a GDS.
-TRAs have access to ARC's first class financial settlement service, as well as to the TRA Toolkit, which includes ARC's credit card and service fee processing program, marketing and business products and services, and fraud prevention solutions.
+Participants in the ARC Accredited Agency program have the authority to directly issue airline and rail tickets through a GDS.
+ARC Accredited Agencies have access to ARC's first class financial settlement service, as well as to the ARC Accredited Agency Toolkit, which includes ARC's credit card and service fee processing program, marketing and business products and services, and fraud prevention solutions.
 And every ARC participating agency receives its own unique ARC number.
-The TRA program gives travel agencies the independence to do what they do best...sell travel.
+The ARC Accredited Agency program gives travel agencies the independence to do what they do best...sell travel.

 - Electronic financial settlement through ARC